Parents & Carer Guide

 - Check if it is correct

 Praise any effort made by your child.
-If he gets the word right, get him to use it frequently until he is confident with its spelling.
-If he gets it wrong, praise his efforts anyway, and encourage him to practise until he gets it right.
-Do not just spell the word for him.
+If they get the word right, get them to use it frequently until they are confident with its spelling.
+If they get it wrong, praise their efforts anyway, and encourage them to practise until they get it right.
+Do not just spell the word for them.

-If you would like to know more about Special Educational Needs at Holmfirth High School please contact Miriam Thomas the Special Educational Needs Co-ordinator.
+If you would like to know more about Special Educational Needs at Holmfirth High School please contact Claire Ellis the Special Educational Needs Co-ordinator.